 Open Monday through Wednesday 11am to midnight, Thursday through Saturday 11am to 3am.

 If Frenchmen Street isn't enough for you, check out Howling Wolf.
 It's about a fifteen minute drive away and worth the drive, especially on Sunday evenings, the day when the Hot 8 Brass Bands have a residency in the concert hall adjacent to the bar.
 An explosion of authentic and super sexy energy.

 Saturn Bar (3067 St Claude Ave, New Orleans)

-One of the most popular bars in New Orleans , the Saturn Bar is a major NOLA institution.
-It's a landmark on St. Claude Avenue and has been owned by the same family for over 40 years.
-Their cocktails are cheap and you can find the coldest beers in town here.
-Monthly, they have “Mod Night” with a DJ playing music until dawn.
+One of the most famous bars in New Orleans , Saturn Bar is an important NOLA institution.
+It is a landmark on St. Claude Avenue and has been owned by the same family for over 40 years.
+Their cocktails are cheap and the coldest beers in town can be found here.
+Monthly, they have “Mod Night” with a DJ who plays music until dawn.

 30°/-90° NOLA (520 Frenchmen St, New Orleans)

 Open Sunday through Thursday 5pm to 2am, Friday and Saturday 4pm to 4am.